 - Remove the cooked dough and pour the lemon- condensed milk mixture over the warm dough.

 - Prepare a water bath in a large pot.
 Boil 5cm water.

 - Prepare the meringue.
-Use a clean un bowl (I use my KitchenAid’s) that you can place over the pot of boiling water without it touching the water.
+Use a clean un bowl (I use my KitchenAid’s) that you can place over the pot of boiling water without touching the water.
 Mix the egg whites with sugar and beat with a wired beater.
-Place over the water bath and constantly beat until sugar dissolves; it’s quick about 3-5 minutes.
-The easiest way of checking is to take some of the egg whites between the fingers; you should not be able to feel any grains.
+Place over the water bath and constantly beat until sugar dissolves; it’s quick, about 3-5 minutes.
+The easiest way of checking is to take some of the egg whites between the fingers; you should not feel any grains.

-- Brown in the oven at 180C (keep an eye on it always, it’s quick 5-8 minutes) or burn with a kitchen torch as I did.
+- Brown in the oven at 180C (keep an eye on it continuously, it’s quick 5-8 minutes) or burn with a kitchen torch as I did.

 - Serve cold; you can refrigerate overnight unmolded.